samra-a/Capstone_Project_GRWM/README.md

 ### 2. Diagrams

-#### UML:
+#### UML

+Our UML includes our models, enum and service layer.
+All of our methods are displayed here.

 ![UML](images/UML.png)

-Our UML includes our models, enum and service layer.
-All of our methods are displayed above.

 ERD: